-The Boeing 737 is the best-selling commercial aircraft in aviation history with almost 10,000 aircraft ordered.
+The Boeing 737 is the best-selling commercial aircraft in aviation history with over 15,000 aircraft ordered.

-In 2012 Boeing took net orders for 1184 737s; that stands as the most of any model by any major commercial manufacturer in history.
-By 2012, the total number of 737NGs ordered was over 10,000, most of which were for the -800 series.
+In 2013 Boeing took net orders for 1208 737s; that stands as the most of any model by any major commercial manufacturer in a single year in history.

 One of the more difficult questions to answer is “How much does a 737 cost?”
 The answer is not that straightforward.
 It depends upon series, customer options about avionics and cabin fittings, and most significantly size of order and when it is placed.

 The average list prices for 737s as of 2018 were as follows:

 In February 2005, Ryanair placed an order for 70 737-800s with options for a further 70.
 The public list price was between $61.5 million to $69.5 million per aircraft as given on Boeing's Web site.
 However because of the size of the order and the fact that it was placed when Boeing had being losing a significant amount of orders to its rival Airbus, it is widely believed that Ryanair paid less than $51 million each; and by the time other concessions such as credit and allowances, support services and free winglets are factored in, the price could have been as low as $29 million - less than half of the list price.